tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_4.md

 Responsibilities:

-- Make the character stop when reaching obstacle or the edge of the map
+- Make the character stop when reaching an obstacle or the edge of the map

 Collaborators: